zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_ICMP.events.bif.zeek.rst

    information about the ICMP protocol.

-   :c: The connection record for the corresponding ICMP flow.
+   :param c: The connection record for the corresponding ICMP flow.

-   :icmp: Additional ICMP-specific information augmenting the standard connection
+   :param icmp: Additional ICMP-specific information augmenting the standard connection
          record *c*.

-   :info: Additional ICMP-specific information augmenting the standard connection
+   :param info: Additional ICMP-specific information augmenting the standard connection
          record *c*.

-   :tgt: The IP address of the target of the solicitation.
+   :param tgt: The IP address of the target of the solicitation.

-   :options: Any Neighbor Discovery options included with message (:rfc:`4861`).
+   :param options: Any Neighbor Discovery options included with message (:rfc:`4861`).

    .. zeek:see:: icmp_router_solicitation icmp_router_advertisement
       icmp_neighbor_advertisement icmp_redirect